Abdelrahman-Aldesoky/Bank_Server_Client-Qt/README.md

 # Banking Client-Server Application

 ## Overview
 This application is a banking system implemented as a client-server model using Qt.
-The server handles incoming connections, processes client requests, and interacts with a database.
+The server handles incoming connections, processes client requests, and interacts with an **SQLite database**.
 The client provides interfaces for both regular users and administrators.
+Importantly, the system is designed to operate across various network types - it can function on a **Local Area Network (LAN)**, a **Wide Area Network (WAN)**, or even on the **same machine**.
+Moreover, it is capable of operating **over the Internet**, thereby offering extensive connectivity.

+Notably, there are **two versions** of this application.
+One version connects in an **unsecured** manner, while the other version connects **securely using SSL**.
+This ensures that users have the flexibility to choose the connection type based on their security needs and preferences.

 ## Key Features
 - **Multithreading**: Each client gets its own thread and connection to the database.
 This allows the server to handle multiple clients simultaneously, making it more efficient and faster.